-When you find yourself amidst a heated, anger-filled dispute between others, you must remain as neutral to the situation as possible.
-You may have your personal views on the subject but you shouldn’t feel the need to voice these views.
+When you find yourself amidst a heated, anger-filled dispute between others, remain as neutral to the situation as possible, for as long as possible.
+You may have your personal views on the subject but you shouldn’t succumb to the desire to voice these views.
 Keep them in your back pocket when making decisions on the matter later on.
 Your first priority however, should be to settle the argument presented in front of you.
-Heated arguments should be suppressed, and civil conversation should prevail above all.
+Heated arguments should be suppressed, and civil conversation should be encouraged to prevail above all else.

 When listening to both sides of a dispute, ensure to listen for commonalities between the two.
 Even though the two sides of an argument may not yet know it, they may have similar ways of thinking about specific aspects of the disagreement at hand.
 It is important for you to realize these similarities and keep them in mind.
 These similarities will be the points which you use to take actionable steps towards a possible solution which both sides agree on.

-If you tackle disputes among others in an effort have one side completely agree with another, you’ll be disappointed.
-People are not good at admitting being wrong and fully accepting the views of another.
+If you tackle disputes between others in an effort to have one side completely agree with another, you’ll be disappointed.
+People are not good at admitting being completely wrong and fully accepting the views of another.
 In an effort to seek any sort of common ground between the two, you should start with small aspects of the argument that both agree with and build from there.

 Eliminate the Fear of the Other